Thanoraj/digital-footprints/DEPLOYMENT_CHECKLIST.md

 # Deployment Checklist for Streamlit Cloud

-Follow these steps to deploy Digital Footprints to Streamlit Cloud for free.
+Follow these steps to deploy Ecomate to Streamlit Cloud for free.

 ## Pre-Deployment Checklist